 The Panel unanimously supported the rationale for the recommendations made by the SSMG with regards to Proposed Modification P114 and on the basis of this rationale, the Panel recommended that Proposed Modification P114 should be made.

 P114 aims to allow any interested person to access information that is available to all BSC Parties.
-The Panel agreed with the SSMG view that the provision of information would better facilitate Applicable BSC Objective (c), as it would promote effective competition in the generation and supply of electricity.
+The Panel agreed with the SSMG view that the provision of information would better facilitate BSC Objective (c).